maple-labs/mplv2/certora/README.md

 # Certora Guide

-This README describes how to run the Certora Prover on the specification files defined in this repository.
+This README describes how to run the specification defined in this repository via Certora.

 ## Setup